nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 ## Insight Deduplication

-_This feature requires an Insight subscription_
+_This feature requires an Insight subscription._

 The Deduplication feature presents images that are similar to other existing repository images.
 In a Nuxeo repository, such detection can be run each time a picture will be added to a document.
 On existing assets, a complete re-index can be operated through Nuxeo Insight.